7 Horror Movies About Running a Business

 The Stuff (1985).

-Some have made their fortune with gold, some have struck oil, and some discover some white stuff in the snow and immediately taste it without a second thought.
-We don’t recommend that last option, but fortune favors the brave in this 80s classic that follows two entrepreneur’s partnership that grows into a worldwide sweet treat phenomenon.
-While this treat turns out to be a parasitic life form that hypnotizes everyone who indulges in it, this movie is a great reminder that opportunity is all around us.
-If you find a demand for your product, go all in.
+While their product ultimately turns out to be a parasitic life form that hypnotizes everyone who indulges in it, this movie is a reminder that opportunity is all around us.
+If you find a demand for your product, go all in (just make sure it passes basic safety testing first).

 Where to watch: Pluto TV, for free!